 Building levels in a studio apartment is somewhat mandatory.
 Not only does this help use the vertical space, but it also helps store things beneath it, like mattresses, pillows, books, etc.

 If it is feasible, level up your kitchen area so that you can use it to push the mattress or sofa beneath it when not required.
 With this design, the bed can be completely concealed beneath the platform, freeing up the floor for various uses.

 Elevating the kitchen zone’s platform and including numerous intriguingly formed shelving gives the design a distinctive feel and a clever way to save space.

 If you intend to use your vertical space fully, make your studio apartment multi-storeyed.
 Use ladders or a movable staircase to reach upstairs.

 Not only does this provide a clear distinction of space, but it also offers privacy.
 The design’s clever, ample, and light features enable the optimal distribution of the restricted area.

 10. Keep It Light and Bright

 Try to use mirrors in your apartment.
-The advantage is that they have an amazing reflective element that definitely gives a lot more light to your space.
-Mirrors open up a space so much more, and they make it appear a lot bigger.
+The advantage is that they have an amazing reflective element that gives a lot more light to your space.
+Mirrors open up a space so much more, making it appear bigger.

 11. Create Distinct Zones